mobr-ai/dfct-cardano/README.md

   --node-config /config/config.json \
   --node-socket /data/node.socket \
   --host 0.0.0.0

+#OR check if it is running if you had it before
+docker ps --filter "name=ogmios"
 ```

 1. Create and set a virtualenv and install dependencies with Poetry: